Tutorial

 Tutorial#

-To demonstrate the ways in which we can use a computer to assist with Algebra we will solve the following two problems:
+To demonstrate the ways in which a computer can assist with Algebra, in this tutorial you will solve the following two problems:

 Problem